-This guide will help you decide whether to transfer your existing package to your new property or change to something new so you can tick something else off your checklist.
+This guide will help you decide whether it's best to transfer your existing broadband package to your new property or change to something new so you can easily tick it off your checklist.

-Are you under contract with your current ISP (internet service provider)?
+Are you under contract with your current provider?
+Is the fixed-term ending soon?

 Are you happy with your current package and broadband provider?